juhp/declarative-gtk-tutorial/slides.md

 type Program flags model msg
 ```

-these lowercase identifiers are type variables standing for arbitrary types.
+these lowercase identifiers are type variables standing for arbitrary or generic types.

 - records